Abbott Elementary and It's Always Sunny in Philadelphia crossover: Part 2: "The Gang F***s Up Abbott Elementary"

 The episode starts with Ava reminding viewers that volunteers came to Abbott Elementary a few months ago.
 She says that they were alerted them to some additional footage that showed what the gang got up to whilst they were at the school.
-Ava replays the clip of the gang meeting the Abbott staff where Dennis hides behind the camera's to avoid being filmed.
+Ava replays the clip of the gang meeting the Abbott staff where Dennis hides behind the cameras to avoid being filmed.
 The gang then locks themselves in the teachers lounge after Frank asks for a private meeting as he has an idea which he calls a goldmine.
 Ava pauses the video and says "I can't believe that these shitheads forgot they were Mic'd."

-Frank's idea was to take the copper pipes out of the walls so he can sell the copper for profit and when Dennis tells him not to do that, Frank tells him that the state was going to make them do it anyway so they would be doing the School a favour.
+Frank's idea was to take the copper pipes out of the walls so he can sell the copper for profit and when Dennis tells him not to do that, Frank tells him that the state was going to make them do it anyway so they would be doing the school a favor.
 Dennis however says he wants to get out of here as soon as possible before he notices how bad the coffee is.
 Mac also expresses wanting to get out of there due to not wanting lice but Dee says black people can't get lice leading to an argument on whether that statement is racist until Janitor Mr. Johnson kicks the gang out of the teacher's lounge due to them not being teachers.

 Janine tells the cameras that she liked Dee at first, but once she saw the new footage she finally realizes Dee's true nature, shocking Gregory with the use of expletives.
 The footage then cuts back to when Dee and Janine realize they went to the same college and are complimenting each other over it.
 Dee then steps outside and tells the camera crew to make her the star whatever they are filming.
 Janine and Gregory refer to Dee as crazy for suggesting that and Janine expressed relief that Dee wasn't attracted to Gregory at all.

 Ava then says that the gang couldn't pretend to volunteer for long as soon they started trying to recruit kids to be part of a basketball team whilst Dennis uses the school science room and equipment to fix the coffee issue.

+The gang invites the teachers to free drinks at Paddy's Pub at the end of the week to say thanks for tolerating their antics, and Dennis presents them a new coffee machine as a parting gift.
+Frank's absence is noted by everyone, and it is revealed that he was at the school, removing the copper from the bathroom walls.
+Ava tells the camera that the government was going to make them remove it anyway, this fulfilling Frank's prophecy that he would be doing the school a favor.